EENI Global Business School

 1. To analyze the Nepalese Economy and Global Trade

-2. To know the trade opportunities in the Federal Democratic Republic of Nepal
+2. To identify business opportunities in the Federal Democratic Republic of Nepal

-3. To explore the Nepalese trade relations with the country of the student
+3. To explore the Nepalese trade relations with the student's country

 4. To know the Nepalese Trade Agreements